 Over the last several decades, an abundance of research has attempted to identify early risk factors for AD in order to mitigate cognitive decline and even prevent disease progression.
-One of the important risk factors for cognitive aging (40) and conversion to AD is presence of the APOE $\varepsilon$ 4 allele (41).
-The relationship between the $\varepsilon$ 2 allele and $\varepsilon$ 2 $\varepsilon$ 4 genotype with cognitive functioning and AD progression remains more elusive than with $\varepsilon$ 4.
+One of the important risk factors for cognitive aging (40) and conversion to AD is presence of the APOE $\epsilon$ 4 allele (41).
+The relationship between the $\epsilon$ 2 allele and $\epsilon$ 2 $\epsilon$ 4 genotype with cognitive functioning and AD progression remains more elusive than with $\epsilon$ 4.
 The current study helps improve